THE ISSUE

 For more than 12 million people in America, these challenges are real—and they and their care quality and experiences suffer.

-Most people who are eligible for both Medicare and Medicaid are low-income, with complex health and social needs.
+Most people who are eligible for both Medicare and Medicaid are low-income, with complex health and social needs that are among the most expensive to address.

 People who are dually eligible are all ages, including 41% who are 65 years of age or younger